 And thus, we see tenders announced after the temporary worker has held the position for a while, sometime even several years.
-To a certain extent the courts endorse the periodic extension of temporary appointments until they become permanent without holding any tender.
-They have addressed this issue, ruling the following: First, such temporary appointments should not be accepted, and a tender should be held.
-Secondly, the failure is on the part of the Civil Service Commissioner, so the employee themselves should not have to face any penalty.
-In this case, the worker shall be considered the winner of a bid to run in an internal tender.
-If the court wishes to punish the Civil Service Commissioner and government ministries for their misconduct, the worker’s appointment should not be approved and nor should he/she be allowed to run in the internal tender.
-The suggestion that the worker’s employment shall resume only if he/she wins the appointment tender is an empty statement, since the ministry will most likely prefer the most experienced candidate.
-It is clear that this candidate passed the required training and has proven himself/herself in the position, assuming the worker meets the minimal requirements for the position, even though this parameter is rather flexible, as I described earlier.
-It is certainly not difficult to adjust the minimal requirements to suit the candidate who was initially temporarily appointed.
+To a certain extent, the courts endorse the periodic extension of temporary appointments until they become permanent without holding any tender, ruling that such temporary appointments should not be accepted, and a tender should be held, and that any such failure to do so is that of the Civil Service Commissioner, so the employee themselves should not have to face any penalty.
+In such cases, the temporary worker can be allowed to participate in an internal tender.
+If the court decides to punish the Civil Service Commissioner and the government ministries for their misconduct, the worker’s appointment should not be approved and the worker should not be allowed to participate in the internal tender.
+Nonetheless, the suggestion that the temporary worker’s employment shall resume only if that worker wins the appointment tender is an empty statement, since the ministry will most likely prefer the most experienced candidate.
+It is clear that the experienced candidate has successfully completed the required training and has proven to be competent in the position.
+This, of course, assumes that the worker meets the minimal requirements for the position, even though this parameter is rather flexible, as described earlier; it is certainly not difficult to adjust the minimal requirements to suit the candidate who was initially appointed temporarily.

-The court thus validates biased appointments that bypass the regulatory oversight of a public tender.
+Despite its principles to the contrary, the courts thereby validate biased appointments that bypass the regulatory oversight of a public tender.
 In addition, this endorsement might eventually lead to a legal exemption from the mandatory tender.
-The government too has recognized the problematic trend of temporary workers being employed for long periods on a wide scale.
-Therefore, it saw fit to grant a one-time exemption from tenders to workers employed as temps for over five years, pending certain conditions.
-This move reflects the spirit of the court’s critique, suggesting that the temporary worker has an advantage when he/she eventually competes in the appointment tender.
-A similar exemption is given for the hiring of contract workers with no tender after five years of working for the service.
-The government decided to grant a one-time exemption from tenders for the civil service positions of workers staffed as temps for over five years, in the following three categories: civil service positions under special contracts over five years; positions for contract workers who were absorbed into the service under special contracts and have been employed over five years; and positions for outsourced service providers who were later employed directly by the civil service in the same position for over five years.
-As a result, advisors and contract workers are now automatically absorbed into the civil service without any mandatory tender, minimal requirements, or evaluation of qualities and skills.
+The government, too, has recognised the problematic trend of temporary workers being employed for long periods on a wide scale.
+Therefore, it saw fit to grant a one-time exemption from tenders to workers employed as temporary workers for over five years, pending certain conditions.
+This move reflects the spirit of the court’s critique, suggesting that the temporary worker has an advantage when eventually competing in the appointment tender.
+A similar exemption was given for the hiring of contract workers with no tender after five years of working for the civil service.
+The government decided to grant a one-time exemption from tenders for the civil service positions of workers staffed as temporary workers for over five years in the following three categories: civil service positions under special contracts over five years; positions for contract workers who had been integrated into the service under special contracts and had been employed over five years; and positions for outsourced service providers who were later employed directly by the civil service in the same position for over five years.
+As a result, advisors and contract workers are now automatically integrated into the civil service without any mandatory tender, minimal requirements, or evaluation of qualities and skills.

 Positions of trust